SuperKids Nutrition Guide to Packing Healthy for the Beach

 Beach Picnic Lunches

-- Be careful of deli meats, as they tend to be high in sodium.
+- Be careful of deli meats, as they tend to be high in sodium, preservatives and nitrates.
 Opt for a lower sodium turkey or ham if purchasing cold cuts from the deli.
 More processed meats such as bologna and salami are high in fat and should be avoided.
 Choose nitrate free whenever possible.

 - Tuna salad and chicken salad can make for great sandwiches if prepared with light mayo.
 Dice up some celery and onions in the salad for added crunch (and added veggies)!